-Parents, guardians and carers can apply for a voucher with a value of up to $100 per calendar year for each student aged 4.5 to 18 years old enrolled in school.
+From 1 January 2023, parents, guardians and carers can apply for a $100 voucher for each school-enrolled child aged 4.5 to 18 years.

 The voucher may be used with a registered activity provider for registration, participation and tuition costs for a range of creative activities, including arts, drama, dance, digital design, coding and music lessons.